 sudo systemctl restart filebeat

-1. Configure Index Pattern in Wazuh Dashboard
+1. Configure the wazuh-archives-* Index Pattern in Wazuh Dashboard

 • Click on the ☰ Hamburger menuDashboard Management.